genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 solution is usually used.

 To add ions to the system, we use the autoionize-plugin in VMD.
-Let's move to the "`5_ionize`" directory.
+Let's move to the `5_ionize` directory.
 In this directory, you will find a script to randomly add sodium ions (Na<sup>+</sup>: SOD) and chloride ions (Cl<sup>--</sup>: CLA) in the system.
 The total number of each ion is automatically adjusted to reproduce the specified ion concentration (0.15M).
-If you want to add potassium ions (K<sup>+</sup>), specify "`-cation POT`" in the script.
+If you want to add potassium ions (K<sup>+</sup>), specify `-cation POT` in the script.
 For other cases, please refer to the user manual of autoionize-plugin.